-Japanese maple is, as the name suggests, native to Japan, China, Korea and neighboring regions.
-However since trade with the Far East opened up in the 19th century the trees have also become a firm favorite in the west, and they now grace many public and private gardens.
+Japanese Maple is, as the name suggests, native to Japan, China, Korea and neighboring regions.
+However since trade with the Far East opened up in the 19th century the trees have also become a firm favorite in the West, and they now grace many public and private gardens.
 Purple Ghost is a very popular variety and, thanks to its appearance, it certainly deserves to be.
-This is a fairly small maple, which usually grows to between eight and ten feet high in ten years, and has a spreading shape; expect it to reach five to six feet wide.
+This is a fairly small Maple Tree, which usually grows to between eight and ten feet high in ten years, and has a spreading shape; expect it to reach five to six feet wide.

 Appearance and Colors of Purple Ghost Japanese Maple Trees